ArenKae/ft_irc/README.md

 ./ircserv <port> <password>
 ```
 ### Connecting to the Server Using IRSSI
-This project was developed for the [IRSSI](https://irssi.org/) client version 1.2.3.
+This project was developed for the [IRSSI](https://irssi.org/) client (version 1.2.3).
 You can install it using :
 ```
 sudo apt install irssi -y
 ```